When it comes to SHTF survival, it’s sometimes a numbers game. And for preppers and survivalists, numbers can dictate whether you survive or not.

 Here’s all you need to know about those first 72 hours:

-Why the First 72 Hours Are Important
+Why the First 72 Hours Are Important for SHTF Survival

 For first responders, these 72 hours are crucial to saving lives.
 Anything past those hours and the chances for survival become slim in an emergency.
 Once they’ve passed that mark, rescue operations usually become recovery operations.

-So if it’s that important to first responders, imagine how much more crucial those 72 hours are for you.
+If it’s that important to first responders, imagine how much more crucial those 72 hours are for you.

 To put it in perspective, here are some of the things that are likely to happen during that time frame, right after disaster strikes or SHTF: